basho-labs/little_riak_book/en/03-developers.md

 `pr` and `pw` ensure that many *primary* nodes are available before a read or write.
 Riak will read or write from backup nodes if one is unavailable, because of network partition or some other server outage.
 This `p` prefix will ensure that only the primary nodes are used, *primary* meaning the vnode which matches the bucket plus N successive vnodes.

 Finally `dw` represents the minimal *durable* writes necessary for success.
-For a normal `w` write to count a write as successful, it merely needs to promise a write has started, even though that write is still in memory, with no guarentee that write has been written to disk, aka, is durable.
+For a normal `w` write to count a write as successful, it merely needs to promise a write has started, even though that write is still in memory, with no guarantee that write has been written to disk, aka, is durable.
 The `dw` setting represents a minimum number of durable writes necessary to be considered a success.
 Although a high `dw` value is likely slower than a high `w` value, there are cases where this extra enforcement is good to have, such as dealing with financial data.

 <h5>Per Request</h5>